Fiona-T/world-happiness-data/README.md

 5. As a visiting user, I want to be able to see a graph of the happiness score over time for a particular country so that I can visualise the data more easily
 6. As a visiting user, I want to be able to see the maximum, minimum, average and median happiness score for my selected country.
 7. As a visting user, I want to be able to select one option at a time from: maximum, minimum, average and median happiness score for my selected country
+8. As a visiting user, I want to see the list of available countries so that I can ensure to choose a country from the list.

 ### Design
 *Note:* Since the application runs in the terminal, there is no design of the user interface.